Asher-Scott3/DATA205/README.md

 - What's the median distance from a metro stop and bus stop for a disabled person?
 - Which type of infrastructure is the least compliant?
 Which is the best?
 - Is there noticeable overlap in infrastructure quality in certain regions, ie curb ramps, sidewalks and crosswalks are all subpar
+- What type of barriers/hazards obstruct sidewalk mobility?
 - Are there any economic correlations?
+If so what are they?

 **Tools**